 Popular ticket resale sites are doing what they can to warn people of the many scams out there.
 Craigslist has a Fraud Guide that highlights some ways to verify genuine tickets such as asking for a copy of the seller’s invoice stating the tickets have been completely paid for.
 Also, the site says, “Always meet in person, if possible.
 Pay with a cashier’s check versus a personal check, protects your account information.”

 Ticket resale site StubHub promises to make every attempt to find replacement tickets if there is an issue with your order.
-The company also guarantees a full refund if your event is cancelled and not rescheduled.
+The company also guarantees a full refund if your event is canceled and not rescheduled.

 Finally, the BBB website recommends looking to see whether the reseller is a member of the National Association of Ticket Brokers.
 That organization’s members offer a 200% purchase guarantee on tickets.
 All NATB members can be looked up on the seller site on VerifiedTicketSource.com.